Planning application guidance

 The Local Planning Authority is not able to confirm whether the current use of a property is authorised.
 If you think the use of the premises is lawful and want confirmation, you will need to submit an application for a certificate of lawful development.

 Before you negotiate a lease or buy a commercial property, it’s always worth considering whether you need to obtain planning permission for your intended use.
-You also need to remember that planning applications may take eight weeks or longer to be decided.
+You also need to remember that planning applications may take 8 weeks or longer to be decided.

 Change of use to a house in multiple occupation

-If you’re considering changing a residential dwelling (in use class C3) to a house in multiple occupation (in use class C4), you will need to apply for planning permission.
+If you’re considering changing a residential dwelling (in use class C3) to a house in multiple occupation (HMO) (in use class C4), you will need to apply for planning permission.
 This is because we have withdrawn permitted development rights for this type of development through an Article 4 Direction (PDF, 208.63 KB).

 Working from home